Pride of Calais / P. & O. S. L. Calais / Pride of Calais / Ostend Spirit (II)

 These two remarkable sister ships have easily carried more passengers across the Channel than any other ferries in the history of the crossing.
 This is, no doubt, a testiment to the the fact they have so successfully served the route that they were built for over two decades ago.

 Pride of Calais and Pride of Dover were very much an evolution of Townsend Thoresen's German built 'Spirit Class'.
-They were a product of the same shipyard and the Company's own naval architects were responsible for the styling that was remarkably similar to the earlier vessels, both inside and out.
+They were a product of the same shipyard and the Company's own naval architects were responsible for the design that was remarkably in keeping with the styling of the earlier vessels, both inside and out: The superstructures were sloped and slanted in the same distinctive fashion, along with the large external windows.
+Interiors were fitted out with an abundance of leather, brass and mahogony, as before.
 The most notable difference, though, was their vastly increased space for vehicles and passengers.
 It was noteworthy that only seven years had lapsed since the contruction of Spirit of Free Enterprise, yet market growth had already required substantially larger capacity to be provided.
+Described as 'Chunnel Beaters' at the time, Pride of Dover and Pride of Calais set the standard in terms of size and range of facilties for the following two decades.

 Pride of Dover was the very last vessel delivered to Townsend Thoresen and saw a departure from the 'Free Enterprise' nomenclature in favour of the now familiar 'Pride of...' names that have become a trademark of P. & O. Ferries.
 She completed her maiden voyage on 2nd June 1987.
 Although worthy of great fanfare, the arrival of Dover's largest ever ferry was kept a very low key affair, the appalling tragedy of Herald of Free Enterprise capsizing off Zeebrugge still sending shockwaves throughout the ferry industry at that time.
 To mark her debut with the usual celebrations was deemed insensitive under the circumstances.
 Her identical twin, Pride of Calais, was delivered to the new P. & O. European Ferries in December of that year.
-Together these magnificent ships took Cross-Channel ferry services towards the next decade with the confidence to take on the competition from the Tunnel.
+Together these excellently designed ships gave P. & O. a critical advantage over its competitors on the Short Sea routes.

 In the twilight of their Channel careers, they had proven themselves to be unsurpassed throughbreds with an outstanding track record of reliable service.
 They remained popular with Cross-Channel travellers, even if their interiors seemed out of fashion compared with more recent vessels.